 Appium is recommended for teams who are already comfortable with Selenium and are looking for a solution to test their mobile application.

 Ready to improve your software quality with automated functional testing?
-Talk to us about setting up a Rainforest account.
+Talk to us about setting up a personalized Rainforest demo.